manishgeekystud/Obsdian-DSA/Arrays/Majority Element.md

 ```

-but this n2 solution we nee
+but this n2 solution we need a better approach